akshayraj-1/Hangman-Game/README.md

 # Hangman Game
-Its a command-line implementation of the classic word-guessing game - Hangman.
+A command-line implementation of the classic word-guessing game - Hangman.